-The FCM, included in your award package, specifies the amount of COPS TRGP-Hiring funds awarded to your agency for officer salaries and approved benefits.
-Please note that the salary and benefit costs requested in your original application may have been updated or corrected from the original version submitted to COPS.
-You should carefully review your FFM, which is also included in your award package.
-The FFM contains the final officer salary and fringe benefit categories and amounts for which your agency was approved.
-You will note that some costs may have been adjusted or removed.
-Your agency may only be reimbursed for the approved cost categories that are documented within the FFM, up to the amounts specified in the FCM.
-Your agency may not use TRGP funds for any costs that are not identified as allowable in the FFM.
+The FCM, included in your award package, specifies the approved amount of COPS TRGP-Hiring funds awarded to your agency for officer salaries and approved benefits.
+Please note that the salary and benefit costs requested in your original application may have been updated or corrected from the original version submitted to the COPS Office.
+Your agency may only be reimbursed for the approved cost categories and amounts that are documented within the FCM.
+In addition, your agency may not use TRGP funds for any costs that are not identified as allowable in the FCM.